ag4ve/ag4ve.github.io/content/post/Currency-Trading.md

 The first pain point - getting crypto currency.

-Services exist to exchange dollars for crypto currency (generally just bitcoin and ethereum - I call them "on ramp exchanges").
+Services exist to exchange dollars for crypto currency (generally just Bitcoin and Ethereum - I call them "on ramp exchanges").
 From that point, you can exchange these coins for other currencies.
 Your bank *will not* help you here.